ShozabAbidi10/RT2assignment1/README.md

 ## Part 1: Running Mobile Robot Simulation in Gazeboo using action server.

+This part of the project is consist of four main nodes.

+1. position_service
+2. state_machine_action
+3. go_to_point_action.py
+4. user_interface_action.py

 In order to run this part please make sure you are in /root folder where you have already downloaded **rt2_assignment_1a.sh** bash file.
 Open the terminal and run the following command.

 ```